A Conversation: Introduction

 Bringing It All Together

-Anthony: I am thinking a good way to close this talk is to go back to the Hype Curve.
-If we were to look at all these award categories and where they might fall on the innovation Hype Curve, we might say that Emergent technologies are barely on that curve at all. (see image 01)
+Anthony: I am thinking a good way to close this talk is to go back to the Hype Cycle.
+If we were to look at all these award categories and where they might fall on the innovation Hype Cycle, we might say that Emergent technologies are barely on that curve at all. (see image 01)

 If we were to look at BIM from the standpoint of the primary authoring tools, Pete, where would you say these tools are?
 Would it not be the case that 20 – 30 percent of all architects have fully adopted BIM?
 Certainly some reports point to much higher numbers.
 Doesn’t this curve, which titles this phase with the use of the world “plateau” further support our early comment about BIM maturing?